michaelmacinnis/oh/README.md

         return r
     }

-Oh is a concurrent language and it exposes pipes, which are implicit in other shells, as first-class values:
+Oh exposes pipes, which are implicit in other shells, as first-class values:

     define p: pipe